 2001 MIS Habitat Criteria

-In 2001, potential suitable habitat for elk on the Forest was identified based on the Natural Diversity Information Source (NDIS) database produced by the Colorado Division of Wildlife, which depicts seasonal concentration areas including summer and winter activity areas and major calving areas for elk.
+In 2001, potential suitable habitat for elk on the Forest was identified based on the Natural Diversity Information Source (NDIS) database produced by the CPW, which depicts seasonal concentration areas including summer and winter activity areas and major calving areas for elk.
 NDIS data revealed that the Forest is utilized primarily as spring, summer, and fall range by elk.
 NDIS data further revealed that most elk calving occurs on the Forest in sagebrush, Gambel oak and aspen ecosystems.
-Lower elevations of the Forest, along with adjacent BLM and private lands, were shown to provide winter range during moderate to severe winters, with the Forest providing a high percentage of winter range during mild winters.
+Lower elevations of the Forest, along with adjacent BLM and private lands, were shown to provide winter range during moderate to severe winters, with the Forest providing a high percentage of winter range at higher elevations during mild winters.
 Essentially all vegetation types present on the Forest, especially those in the early successional stages near hiding cover, provide suitable elk habitat because they provided the habitat needs necessary to meet the life requirements of elk depending on the season.

 Rationale

-The Colorado Division of Wildlife NDIS database identified elk seasonal concentration areas and elk habitat distribution on the Forest.
+The CPW NDIS database identified elk seasonal concentration areas and elk habitat distribution on the Forest.
 Elk are a habitat generalist typically associated with early succession vegetation including spruce-fir, Douglas-fir, lodgepole pine, aspen, and mountain shrub.
 Although a habitat generalist, elk dependence on early successional vegetation represents a large number of wildlife species that are also dependent on early successional vegetation.

 2005 MIS Habitat Criteria

-We utilized the Colorado Division of Wildlife NDIS database to determine where seasonal concentration areas, major calving areas, summer, winter, and severe winter range.
+We utilized the CPW NDIS database to determine where seasonal concentration areas, major calving areas, summer, winter, and severe winter range.
 In conjunction with NDIS data, Geographic Information System vegetation data, R2-Veg, was used to model potential elk habitat on the Forest (Figures 1 and 2).
 The R2-Veg database was produced by aerial photo interpretation in conjunction with some field verification; this is a working database with updates taking place periodically.
 At the Forest-level, R2-Veg should reliably depict suitable elk habitat on the Forest.
 R2-Veg attributes used for habitat modeling include vegetation cover type, vegetation species mix, habitat structural stage, canopy cover, and patch size - for thermal cover areas (Table 1).